 The Graduate School of Geography offers two paths through which to study geographic information science (GIS) at the master’s level:

-- The Master’s in GIS program, offered in collaboration with the International Development, Community and Environment (IDCE) Department, which draws students from around the world.
+- The Master’s in GIS program, offered in collaboration with the Department of Sustainability and Social Justice, which draws students from around the world.

 - The Accelerated B.A./Master of Science Degree Program in GIS for qualified Clark undergraduates.